 Long Term Care Insurance Rate History

-The LTC rate increase history is divided into two sections:
+The LTC rates increase history is divided into two categories:

 - Rate History for Companies That Are Actively Writing New Business in California and;

-- Rate History for Companies That Are Not Actively Writing New Business in California.
+- Rate History for Companies That Are Not Actively Writing (Inactive) New Business in California.

 The information is sorted by company name, policy category and policy form.
 If the company, or its policies, were sold to another company, the new company's name is shown as well.

 The policy form number is an identification number used by the company and the Department of Insurance.
 The policy form number can be found in the bottom left hand corner of a long-term care policy, or in the Outline of Coverage, which you receive when you fill out an application for a policy.

 - Company Name - This is the company's name.